lu2000luk/CubeFlyer/README.md

 This project is intended as a sandbox for you to learn about GitHub and contributing to Open Source.

 ## Acknowledgements
-All the code in this repo was written by [Sam Wronski](https://github.com/runewake2).
+~~All~~ A BIG part of the code in this repo was written by [Sam Wronski](https://github.com/runewake2).
+I (lu2000luk) also wrote some code!
+And Github Copilot also did...